fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 #### Using CocoaPods

-For more information on Cocoapods, including instructions on adding a pod to your Xcode project, visit https://cocoapods.org/ and navigate to the Guides section.
+For more information on Cocoapods, including instructions on adding a pod to your Xcode project, visit https://guides.cocoapods.org/using/the-podfile.html.

 This section assumes you have CocoaPods installed on your system.